wp-plugins/mailchimp-subscribe-sm/readme.txt

 Create Beautiful Subscribe Forms easily in less than 1 minute.

  From now you don’t need to create boring white subscribe forms that does not convert.
-Use Mailchimp subscribe forms and <del>create</del>,No Use Premium forms which are designed to
+Use Mailchimp subscribe forms and create, Using Premium form templates which are designed to
 not just increase your subscribers but maximize them.

 <strong>Use our form building techniques and we guarantee you more than 100% increase in subscribers</strong>